YiTongG/-RepCRec_adb/readme.md

    ```

 2. **Run Tests in a Specific Directory**
-   Specify a directory to run tests:
+   Specify a directory to run tests:  default is `test`
    ```bash
    python3 main.py --test-dir <TEST_DIR>
    ```